 Your browser can be set to manage cookies and even reject them.
 However, please keep in mind that by rejecting cookies, your user experience while visiting our Websites will not be the same, functionality may be lost, and you may not be able to access certain areas or features of the Websites.

-Any questions or concerns regarding the use or disclosure of Personal Data should be directed to us at the address given below.
+Any questions or concerns regarding the use or disclosure of Personal Data should be directed to LectureLinx, Inc. at the address given below.
 We will investigate and attempt to resolve complaints and disputes regarding use and disclosure of Personal Data in accordance with the principles contained in this Policy within 45 days of receiving a complaint.
-For complaints that cannot be resolved between us and the complainant, we have agreed to participate in the dispute resolution procedures pursuant to the Privacy Shield Principles.

 We are subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
 Should an individual be unable to resolve a complaint with us, they may contact the FTC at the following address: